 Design Application Drawings

-Only use color drawings, and photos if required.
+When design patenting, only use color drawings and photos if required.

 Patent figures and flowcharts require proper labeling and numbering for clarity of reference and completeness of disclosure.
 Above all, these documents must be compliant with the submittal requirements of the patent office.

-Carson Patents® will fill out all the forms, and write the specification and arrange for any needed drawings.
+When design patenting, Carson Patents® will fill out all the forms, and write the specification and arrange for any needed drawings.
 We offer confidential patent application help.
-Contact us to start the steps to patenting your invention in a design patent application.
-Read about patenting costs.
+Contact us to start the steps to patent your invention in a design patent application.
+Check out our article about patent cost.

 What is the difference between a utility patent and a design patent?